Luanda Angola Travel Guide

 If arriving by cruise ship, confirm all immigration and transportation details with your cruise line well in advance.

-Exit fees or taxes for air travel from Luanda are generally included in your air ticket price.
-You typically do not pay these separately at the airport.
+Exit fees or taxes for travel by plane from Luanda are generally included in your air ticket price.
+You generally do not pay these separately at the airport.

 Be aware of airport facilities for departing travelers.